David BammanCarnegie Mellon University

 email: dbamman at cs.cmu.edu

-I'm a PhD student at the Language Technologies Institute in the School of Computer Science at CMU, part of the ARK research group and advised by Noah Smith.
-My research interests lie in the areas of natural language processing and machine learning, especially as applied to empirical questions in the humanities and social sciences.
+I'm a PhD student in the School of Computer Science at CMU, advised by Noah Smith.
+My research applies natural language processing and machine learning to empirical questions in the humanities and social sciences.
+I work on NLP centered around people.
+Before CMU, I was a senior researcher in computational linguistics at the Perseus Project at Tufts University, where I developed the Ancient Greek and Latin Dependency Treebanks.

 - Bamman, David, Adam Anderson, and Noah Smith, "Inferring Social Rank in an Old Assyrian Trade Network," Digital Humanities (2013) [ArXiv]